 A diabetic pet can be expensive.
 There’s the cost of the insulin, the syringes and the frequent veterinary visits.
 So do you really need to pay for a prescription diet, on top of all that?

-It depends on several factors, including if your diabetic pet is a cat or a dog, his or her weight and any other health conditions.
+It depends on several factors, including whether your diabetic pet is a cat or a dog, their weight and any other health conditions.

 Cats usually have type 2 diabetes, meaning their bodies may be unable to properly use insulin, a hormone produced by the pancreas.
 Sometimes, this type of diabetes can be reversed, meaning the cat can go into remission and insulin injections are no longer needed.
 And diet can play a big part in that.